FEB 13, 2026

 The impact of AI on DORA cannot be viewed in isolation.
 Financial entities are currently navigating a "Double Regulation" scenario: the EU AI Act (focusing on safety and ethics) and DORA (focusing on resilience).

 The secret to success in 2026 is Unified Governance.
-Rather than having a "DORA Team" and an "AI Team," forward-thinking firms are creating a single "Digital Governance" office.
+Rather than having a "DORA Team" and an "AI Team," forward-thinking firms are creating a single "Digital AI Governance" office.
 They are using the same data logs to prove both the fairness of the AI (AI Act) and the resilience of the system (DORA).

 Conclusion: Proactive Resilience